Cork City F.C.: Ownership

 Until 2022, Cork City FC was owned by its supporters through a supporters' trust – the Friends of the Rebel Army Society (FORAS).
 FORAS came into existence during 2008, when financial issues resulted in a period of examinership, and the club's then holding company was wound up in 2010.
 FORAS entered a team into the 2010 League of Ireland First Division, before re-acquiring rights to the name "Cork City Football Club", and being promoted back to the premier division for the 2012 season.
 As of February 2022, the club remained within the ownership of the trust, however in December 2022, FORAS members approved the transfer of ownership to businessman Dermot Usher, former CEO of Sonas Bathrooms, with 86% support for the proposal.

 After Usher took over, some fans expressed dissatisfaction at a perceived "disproportionate" increase in ticket prices at the start of the 2025 season.
 Usher held a fan forum, in mid-2025, where he reportedly reasserted his financial commitment to the club, but stated that a decrease in ticket prices "would not be financially sustainable for the club".
 A fan protest, focused on Usher's ownership, team performance and ticket prices, was held ahead of Cork City's win against St. Pats on 3 October 2025 in the 2025 FAI Cup semi-final.

 Stadium

 Cork City play their home games at Turners Cross – a 7,365 all-seater stadium on the southside of Cork City.
-The stadium is rented, as part of a long-term agreement, from the Munster Football Association.
+The stadium, officially known as the "Munster FA Turners Cross Stadium" since early 2026, is rented from the Munster FA as part of a long-term agreement.